wshyann/WACL-internship-code/README.md

 - I also check the accuracy of the sensors and how their RMSE varies with time.

 - In lcs_final_code_p2, I try to correct the measurements of the LCS data using the "NO2_Diffusion_Tubes.xlsx" data

+- I have not yet added the data because I am just learning how to use git and have not mastered the use of git lfs yet.
+But I should be able to add them very soon.

+- You can have a look at my presentation to better understand the what I did during this internship